-- Maintaining a pre-construction bird migration monitoring effort at least during the peak migration periods in both spring and autumn. - Maintain the unattractiveness of the site to migrant birds.
-This is achieved by rigorously banning any type of cultivation, or plantation of green areas in or around the site; - Reduction of risks from power lines through installing markers or underground power cables. - Post-construction monitoring, particularly during the initial stages of operation to verify bird response predictions, and intervene if critical issues arise. - Shut down on demand (SOD) will be performed from the start of operation.
+- Conducting bird migration monitoring surveys during peak migration periods in spring and autumn to further understand flight behavior and inform on-going mitigation. - Maintain the unattractiveness of the site to migrant birds.
+This is achieved by rigorously banning any type of cultivation, or plantation of green areas in or around the site; - Reducing risks from power lines by installing markers (flight diverters) or routing power cables underground. - On-site monitoring and shut-down on demand (SOD) will be undertaken by bird observers situated in key vantage points on the project from the beginning of operations.